HydroProtocol/ethereum-watcher/readme.md

 # How to run

-this project is mainly used as a library, while in order to help you know what this project is and what it capable of, we prepared some tiny commands for you to try out.
+this project is mainly used as a library, while to help you know what this project is and what it capable of, we prepared some commands for you to try out.

 ```shell
 # look for help